ataph15/ataph15/README.md

 <h1 align='center'>👨‍🎨 Arthur Taphanand </h1>

 <p align='center'>
 Hey there!
-I'm Art and I'm a full-stack developer with 5+ YOE, currently working at a Shopify Plus development agency - providing solutions for eCommerce giants in today's marketplace.
+I'm Art and I'm a full-stack developer with 5+ YOE, currently working as a React Developer at a Shopify Plus development agency - providing solutions for eCommerce giants in today's marketplace.
 </p>